-- Change in expected growth rate/environmental factors - Circumstances that are beyond the control of an applicable Transmission Owner or applicable Generator Owner7 - Rescheduling work between growing seasons - Crew or contractor availability/ Mutual assistance agreements - Identified unanticipated high priority work - Weather conditions/Accessibility - Permitting delays - Land ownership changes/Change in land use by the landowner - Emerging technologies time extension that is equivalent to the duration of the time the TOor GO was prevented from performing the Vegetation Inspection.
+- Change in expected growth rate/ environmental factors - Circumstances that are beyond the control of an applicable Transmission Owner or applicable Generator Owner - Rescheduling work between growing seasons - Crew or contractor availability/ Mutual assistance agreements - Identified unanticipated high priority work - Weather conditions/Accessibility - Permitting delays - Land ownership changes/Change in land use by the landowner - Emerging technologies - M7.
+Each applicable Transmission Owner and applicable Generator Owner has evidence that it completed its annual vegetation work plan for its applicable lines.
+Examples of acceptable forms of evidence may include a copy of the completed annual work plan (as finally modified), dated work orders, dated invoices, or dated inspection records.
+(R7)

-7 Circumstances that are beyond the control of an applicable Transmission Owner or applicable Generator Owner Transmission Owner include but are not limited to natural disasters such as earthquakes, fires, tornados, hurricanes, landslides, ice storms, floods, or major storms as defined either by the TO or GO or an applicable regulatory body.
+&lt;sup>7 Circumstances that are beyond the control of an applicable Transmission Owner or applicable Generator Owner include but are not limited to natural disasters such as earthquakes, fires, tornados, hurricanes, landslides, ice storms, floods, or major storms as defined either by the TO or GO or an applicable regulatory body.